Why are Indian weddings more Entertaining Than Western?

-Haldi ceremony is held on the morn of the wedding day.
+The Haldi ceremony is held on the morn of the wedding day.
 Also known as the pithi ceremony, the Haldi ceremony is basically a ritual holy bath and it’s among the pre-wedding ceremonies in India.

-You know what’s the beauty of Indian wedding dress?
+Do you know what’s the beauty of Indian wedding dress?
 Yeah, its vibrant colours which present a hypnotizing scene all the way around.
 Different colours are considered unpropitious for the ceremony of wedding in India.

-White and black colours are in the same boat when it comes to Indian traditional wedding as black colour is also chewed over as very ill-fated in an Indian context.
-Even though, black is the basic colour that towing majority of women go for due to its aesthetic appeal, still it’s recommended to stay away from it during shopping for the wedding.
+White and black colours are in the same boat when it comes to the Indian traditional wedding as black colour is also chewed over as very ill-fated in an Indian context.
+Even though black is the basic colour that towing majority of women go for due to its aesthetic appeal, still it’s recommended to stay away from it during shopping for the wedding.

 Now this is the most important part of the wedding ceremony just because of the fact that all the weighty rituals are brought off during the mandap ceremony.

 Indian weddings vary with the age-old customs and the traditions of different regions.
 The mandap ceremony is pretty much important and is taken as a one-time affair.
-Therefore, parents of both the parties do not leave any stone unturned in putting in the order a memorable wedding for their children.
+Therefore, parents of both parties do not leave any stone unturned in putting in the order a memorable wedding for their children.

 There are four pillars of the mandap which indicate the parent on both sides.
 That’s because the parents work their fingers to the bone in order to bring their kids up.
-All the atmosphere is usually set at bride’s house or otherwise at the wedding venue.
-During the mandap ceremony, all the rituals are pulled off in front of blest fire and paeans recited by the priest.
+All the atmosphere is usually set at the bride’s house or otherwise at the wedding venue.
+During the mandap ceremony, all the rituals are pulled off in front of the best fire and paeans recited by the priest.
 The main rituals associated with the mandap ceremony are Saat Phere, Maang baharai and kanyadan.

 And here comes the most captivating scene of the Indian traditional wedding, the colours all around throughout the celebration.
 Red, gold, orange and yellow fill the room from the dresses to the decoration and flowers, absolutely amazing, Vola.